Lvnatic-T/Antithetic/readme.md

 3. **Navigate to `\saves\[YOURWORLDNAME]\datapacks\ATM Ultimate`**
    - Make sure AllTheMons Ultimate is **unzipped**
-   - Drag both the assets & data folders from the `OVERRIDE.zip` into ATM - Ultimate's base folder
+   - Drag both the data folders from the `OVERRIDE.zip` into ATM - Ultimate's base folder
        - *(Where assets, data, documentation etc. are)*
    - It will ask to `override 70 files`, click `yes`
    - If not, you made a mistake and need to undo or reinstall ATM - Ultimate

-4. **Navigate to `\resourcepacks\ATM Ultimate`**
-   - Make sure AllTheMons Ultimate is **unzipped**
-   - Drag both the assets & data folders from the `OVERRIDE.zip` into ATM - Ultimate's base folder
-     - *(Where assets, data, documentation etc. are)*
-   - It will ask to `override 70 files`, click `yes`
-   - If not, you made a mistake and need to undo or reinstall ATM - Ultimate

-_(You have to repeat step 3 & 4 *every time* you update ATM - Ultimate!)_
+PS: _(You have to repeat step 3 *every time* you update ATM - Ultimate!)_

 # What does this mod add?
 ### It adds and completely reworks Evolution/Form change items: